Llorx/iso-bench/README.md

 ```typescript
 end(test:Test):void;
 ```
-Will be called when a Test has collected enough samples and can calculate the final result or when a test fails (check for the `test.error` property).
+Will be called when a Test has collected enough samples and can calculate the final result, or when a test fails (check for the `test.error` property).
 Optional.

 ---
 ```typescript